BET+

-BET+ is an over-the-top SVOD service operated by Tyler Perry Studios and Paramount Streaming, a division of Paramount Global.
-The service was first announced on June 24, 2019 and launched on September 19, 2019.
+BET+ is a streaming service operated by Tyler Perry Studios and the BET Media Group, a subsidiary of Paramount Skydance Corporation's CBS Entertainment Group.
+The service was first announced on June 24, 2019, and launched on September 19, 2019.

-BET+ features both original films and television series from the BET program library and will be the exclusive home of programming produced by Tyler Perry as part of BET's overall deal with Perry.
+BET+ features both original films and television series from the BET program library and is the exclusive streaming home of programming produced by Tyler Perry, as part of BET's overall deal with him.
 Will Packer and Tracy Oliver have also signed on to produce original programming for the service.

 BET+ was part of Viacom's 2017 turnaround strategy, which saw the company acquiring and investing into digital platforms.
-Prior to the announcement of BET+, Viacom acquired the free streaming platform Pluto TV on March 4, 2019 and launched several channels branded after Viacom-owned cable networks and IPs, including BET-branded channels.
+Prior to the announcement of BET+, Viacom acquired the free streaming platform Pluto TV on March 4, 2019, and launched several channels branded after Viacom-owned cable networks and IPs, including BET-branded channels.

 History

-In 2017, Viacom launched BET Play, which carried BET original content and was not available in the United States.
-The same year, Tyler Perry signed a deal with Viacom, lasting until 2024, which would give him part ownership in BET+.
-On June 24, 2019, BET+ was announced as a joint venture between BET Networks and Tyler Perry Studios, set to launch in the fall of that year.
-On September 9, 2019, BET set an official launch date of September 19, 2019 and announced Devin Griffin as general manager of the streaming service.
+In 2017, Viacom launched BET Play, which carried BET original content but was not available in the United States.
+During that same year, Tyler Perry signed a multiyear production deal with Viacom.

+On June 24, 2019, BET+ was announced as a joint venture between BET and Tyler Perry Studios, set to launch in the fall of that year.
+As part of his deal with BET, Perry has part ownership in the service.

+On September 9, 2019, an official launch date was announced for September 19, 2019, and announced Devin Griffin as general manager of the streaming service.
 The service launched on September 19 that year.
 BET+ accounted for half of subscriber growth and nearly all revenue growth for BET in 2021.